Keith Reaser

-Keith Reaser (born July 31, 1991) is a former American football cornerback.
-He was drafted by the San Francisco 49ers in the fifth round of the 2014 NFL Draft.
-He played college football at Florida Atlantic.
+Keith Reaser (born July 31, 1991) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the San Francisco 49ers in the fifth round of the 2014 NFL draft.
+He played college football for the Florida Atlantic Owls.

 College career

 Reaser tore his ACL in a game against the University of Alabama at Birmingham Blazers.
 In his college career for the Owls, he recorded 32 starts, 158 tackles, five interceptions, and one fumble recovery.

 Professional career

 San Francisco 49ers

-Reaser was drafted by the San Francisco 49ers in the fifth round, 170th overall, in the 2014 NFL Draft.
+Reaser was selected by the San Francisco 49ers in the fifth round, 170th overall, in the 2014 NFL draft.

 On September 16, 2017, Reaser was released by the 49ers.

-Kansas City Chiefs
+Kansas City Chiefs (first stint)

 On September 19, 2017, Reaser was signed to the Kansas City Chiefs' practice squad.
 He was promoted to the active roster on December 15, 2017.

 On September 1, 2018, Reaser was waived with an injury designation by the Chiefs.
 After going unclaimed on waivers, he was placed on the Chiefs injured reserve.
 He was released with an injury settlement on September 12, 2018.